Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Colic (biliary, renal colic)Everyday pain (back, joints)

-Cancer painToothache (first choice = ibuprofen!)
+Tumour painToothache (1st choice = ibuprofen!)

 High fever (when other measures fail)Fever without exhausting other options